 If an abstract has become too long, the lure is great to maintain the length, especially if the author has the impression that the text has basically succeeded.
 Here it helps to realize that he is just not correct.
 He is too long.
 For the subsequent shortening it is recommended to separate the abstract again according to sections.

 Are the sections reasonably related?
 Straight lines of text, which have brought the author much fun or important findings, tempt to a detailed presentation in the abstract.
 There is often potential for cuts here.
 In the next step, unnecessary filler words are deleted.
-The final operation involves the task of reuniting the sections into a fluid and conclusive text.
+The final operation involves the task of reuniting the sections into a fluid and conclusive text or write my essays online .

 - Build up the abstract correctly